If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 I stayed for three days and two nights and found this to be the perfect amount.
 It gives you enough time to visit all five villages in a leisurely manner and go back to your favorites.

 I stayed in a B&B in Manarola, but you really can’t go wrong with any of the villages, except maybe Corniglia.
-I say this because it’s the hardest village to reach (you have to climb 400 stairs from the train station to reach the town) and it’s the only village without a waterfront.
+I say this because it’s the hardest village to reach—you have to climb 400 stairs from the train station to reach the town— and it’s the only one without a waterfront.

 What to Do in Cinque Terre

-There isn’t much to “do” in Cinque Terre in terms of museums, churches, ruins, etc. (which can make it a nice break from the rest of Italy!)
+There isn’t much to “do” in Cinque Terre in terms of museums, churches, ruins, etc. In that sense, it’s actually a nice break from the rest of Italy!

 Some of the best moments you can have in Cinque Terre are just walking around, relaxing on the beach, or snapping photos of the incredible views around you.